-The Lighthouse 2 Lighthouse Ladies only walk started back in 2006 raising awareness and funds for cancer survivors and friends and families alike who had lost loved ones to this disease.
+The Lighthouse 2 Lighthouse Ladies only walk started back in 2006.
+Raising awareness and funds for cancer survivors and friends and families alike who had lost loved ones to this disease.
 The route back then was a hike and camp along the way from Struisbaai to Hermanus.
-Twenty-six brave women were to start something they could have ever imagined.
+Twenty-six brave women were to start something bigger than they could have ever imagined.

-On the first morning 120 women met at Cape Agulhas Lighthouse where we would take our first 18K walk along the beautiful serine coastline and Fynbos trail ending at Brandfontein Farmstead.
-The first day was adrenaline filled meeting and speaking with many different walkers all with their stories on how it was previous years.
-When we returned to camp at the Die Dam Holiday Resort hot drinks and a welcoming smile from Ann the onsite nurse was waiting for us inside the designated shebeen.
-The shebeen was actually someone’s holiday home they had graciously rented out to the L2L event along with forty other cabins where some walkers would sleep and some camped including myself.
-We were told to be on the camp site at 6pm for dinner where an array of hosts including Marlinda Wright, Ronelle van Zyl, and a very entertaining guest speaker Vanes-Mari Du Toit who is a celebrity netball coach in South Africa.
+On the first morning 120 women met at Cape Agulhas Lighthouse.
+The women were from a mixture of cultures, backgrounds and experience.
+All the ladies started the journey with the same purpose and goals to achieve.
+The first 18K walk began taking them along the beautiful serine coastline and Fynbos trail ending at Brandfontein Farmstead.
+The first day was adrenaline filled.
+Jessica met and spoke with many different walkers all with their own stories on the previous years hikes.
+When the first portion of the hike ended it gave Jessica the taste of what was to come.
+She returned to camp and a hot drink and a welcoming smile from Ann the onsite nurse was waiting for her.
+There was a designated shebeen set up which was actually someone’s holiday home they had graciously rented out to the L2L event.
+Forty cabins were where some walkers would sleep and some camped including Jessica in a lovely secluded area of the resort.
+The walkers were told to be on the camp site at 6pm for dinner.
+The abolitions were a plenty and each walker was able to have a nice hot shower and change for the evening events.
+The hosts included Marlinda Wright, Ronelle van Zyl, and a very entertaining guest speaker Vanes-Mari Du Toit.

-That evening and every evening after that we ate like kings and were entertained by many characters.
-I met many interesting and accomplished women from all over South Africa all with their own reasons for why they wanted to walk.
-I realised that L2L wasn’t just a charity event but it was a family consisting of dedicated, hardworking and compassionate women that all wanted to give back and I was proud to be associated with it.
+That evening and every evening after that they ate like kings and were entertained by many characters.
+Jessica met many interesting and accomplished women from over South Africa all with their own reasons for why they wanted to walk.
+L2L wasn’t just a charity event but it was a family consisting of dedicated, hardworking and compassionate women.
+All of these women wanted to give back and White Shark Projects was proud to be associated with it.

 Written by Jessica Smit

-Volunteer Coordinator at White Shark Projects
+CEO White Shark Projects

-Published 4th May 2020
+Published 4th May 2022